aaronshaver/dig-deep-descent/to-do.md

-* Extract highly canvas-oriented code out of "thing" classes into a Graphics class

 * Create battery and drill classes
     * get this "const battery = 1000;" out of game.js and into a getBattery()
 * Convert "const depth = Math.abs(this.ship.getZ()) * 10;" into a getDisplayDepth() function
-* Extract and hoist constants toward the tops of files, functions
+* Extract and hoist constants toward the tops of files, functions where it makes sense
+    * i.e. where I could see myself adjusting those values
 * add unit, integration tests
 * (after finished refactoring) ask Claude how well my code adheres to SOLID OO design principles to see if there's anything more I can do to build a solid (NPI) foundation
 * feature: introduce a slight delay on keypress so that you can't just zip through rocks or fly across the screen